A Purchase Agreement Solidifies Your Sale: Here’s What You Need to Know Before Signing

 A buyer may also request certain specialists to assess the home for pests, asbestos, and radon issues.

-Fortunately for sellers, Cummings says buyers are less likely to make repair requests in today’s hot seller’s market, where more homebuyers compete for few properties.
+However, in a hot seller’s market, where more homebuyers compete for fewer properties, Cummings says buyers are less likely to make repair requests as they can consider other offers.
 “Sellers are like, ‘Hey, we’ll go to one of our ten backup offers,’” he says.

 Appraisal contingency

-Appraisals can take anywhere from a few days to a few weeks, depending on your home’s size and the current market conditions.
-The appraisal typically takes place after a home inspection.
+Appraisals can take anywhere from a few days to a couple of weeks, depending on the home and local market conditions.
+They usually happen after the inspection, once the initial due diligence is already underway.

 If the appraisal values a home under the contract value, the buyer can renegotiate their offer or leave the deal.
-The seller may have to cover the difference between the home and loan values, or the sale may fail altogether.
+The seller can also cover the difference between the home and loan values, or the sale may fail altogether.

 Financing contingency